-- (I) All information necessary to comply with federal and State of Connecticut labeling requirements for similar products not containing cannabis, including, but not limited to the Connecticut Food, Drug and Cosmetic Act, sections 21a-91 to 21a-120, inclusive, and sections 21a-151 to 21a-159, inclusive, of the Connecticut General Statutes, regarding bakeries and food manufacturing establishments, as well as the Federal Food, Drug and Cosmetics Act and Federal Fair Packaging and Labeling Act. - (J) Additional warning labels for certain cannabis products as may be required by the commissioner and posted to the department's Internet web site.

-- (3) The following unobscured graphics, each in a size not less than one-half inch by one-half inch, which graphics shall not be used for any purpose other than as contemplated herein: - (A) The following symbol issued by the department that indicates the package contains THC:
+- (I) As of October 1, 2023, a cannabis label shall also contain the following: - (i) The appropriate chemotype, in accordance with section 21a-421j(5)(M) of the general statutes; and - (ii) For a cannabis concentrate with a total THC concentration exceeding thirty percent, a warning statement that is rotated quarterly, pursuant to subdivision (h) of this section, and included on an extended content label, a package insert, or using a static quick response (QR) code, which warning label shall state "Warning: This is a high-potency cannabis product and may increase the risk of psychosis."
+Nothing shall preclude such warning from being affixed to a cannabis concentrate with a total THC concentration below thirty percent. - (J) [All information necessary to comply with federal and State of Connecticut labeling requirements for similar products not containing cannabis, including, but not limited to the Connecticut Food, Drug and Cosmetic Act, sections 21a-91 to 21a-120, inclusive, and sections 21a-151 to 21a-159, inclusive, of the Connecticut General Statutes, regarding bakeries and food manufacturing establishments, as well as the Federal Food, Drug and Cosmetics Act and Federal Fair Packaging and Labeling Act. - (K)] Additional warning labels for certain cannabis products as may be required by the commissioner and posted to the department's Internet web site. - (3) The following unobscured graphics, each in a size not less than one-half inch by one-half inch, which graphics shall not be used for any purpose other than as contemplated herein: - (A) The following symbol issued by the department that indicates the package contains THC: